What To Really Expect When Your Addicted Spouse Stops Drinking

 It’s well known that your spouse may need to avoid stressful events, like funerals, in order to maintain their sobriety, as stress is most often the cause of relapse.
 However, celebratory events may also give your spouse the urge to drink.
 Things like weddings, work outings, and parties where a lot of people are drinking are not going to be the best environment for your sober spouse – especially if they’re newly in recovery.

-Until your partner feels like they can safely handle being around these triggering environment, it’s best that they avoid them altogether.
+Until your partner feels like they can safely handle being around this triggering environment, it’s best that they avoid them altogether.
 Doing so may require both of you to alter your lifestyles in order to prioritize your relationship and your partner’s recovery.

 As much as you want life to return to normal after your addicted spouse stops drinking, it will not.
 Instead, refocus your attention on giving yourself time to heal and rebuilding your relationship with your partner.
 A life in recovery will be challenging for both of you, but you’ll only achieve success by working together towards the common goal of a healthy and sober marriage.